 In modern warfare, the main targets of attack are tank armor, solid fortifications, and protected combat personnel.
 To obtain a fatal blow effect, alloy materials with high density, high storage speed, strong penetration ability, and environmental protection characteristics are indispensable.

-Thank you for reading our article and we hope it can help you to have a better understanding of the uses of tungsten nickel iron alloys.
-If you want to learn more about tungsten nickel iron alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.
+Thank you for reading our article and we hope it can help you have a better understanding of the uses of tungsten nickel-iron alloys.
+If you want to learn more about tungsten nickel-iron alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.